A self-compassionate way to do what nobody likes to do

 With all this in your head, no wonder you feel nervous or ashamed to say those things.
 And yes, you’re right.
 Exposure to these situations constantly can lead to burnout, depression, and severe anxiety issues.

 Is there a way you can be more resilient to these consequences?
-Let’s find out how mindfulness and a human perspective can help you.
+Let’s find out how compassion and empathy can help you.

 This means understanding why this news is a fact and getting in touch with how you feel about it to avoid your emotional outburst, losing control of the conversation, and feeling terrible for a sustained period.